wordpress-mobile/WordPress-Android/README.md

 Note that credentials created with our [WordPress.com applications manager][5] allow login only and not signup.
 New accounts must be created using the [official app][1] or [on the web](https://wordpress.com/start).
 Login is restricted to the WordPress.com account with which the credentials were created.
-Also, you will be able to interact with sites of that same WordPress.com account only.
-In other words, if the credentials were created with foo@email.com, you will only be able to login with foo@email.com and access foo@email.com sites.
+In other words, if the credentials were created with foo@email.com, you will only be able to login with foo@email.com.
 Using another account like bar@email.com will cause the `Client cannot use "password" grant_type` error.

 **Note**: Due to a known [issue](https://github.com/wordpress-mobile/WordPress-Android/issues/8754), login with a wordpress account with 2FA enabled is not currently fully supported on _development builds_.
 If you _must_ login with an account with 2FA enabled on development builds, please follow instructions listed in the workaround [here](DEV-BUILD-2FA-LOGIN-ISSUE.md).